WilliamAshley2019/PitchDetectorAlpha/README.md

 Likely need to get some craft way of determining the fundamental of dynamic samples... currently seems to work well with sin wave osc up to about c7 then it starts getting strange results I am thinking perhaps the detection pattern needs to somehow be scaled with pitch to detect correctly the same is true with very low frequnecies I need to see if there is some type of processing ratio that should be applied to low and high frequencies.

+Added a basic log - the intent is to match it to midi ticks and do real time recording with it so that the midi can be exported as a standard .mid file.
+Monophinic detection.. and it has an averaging of sorts of the frequencies.
+I think at some point I will need to detect spectrum strength to have more precise analysis but need to look into that a bit more.